-Ariana News, UN agency to pay salaries of Afghan health care workers, 7 October 2021
+Ariana News, UN agency to pay salaries of Afghan health care workers, 7 October 2021 health care workers and the health care system in order to avoid a looming humanitarian crisis in the country, The Washington Post reported.

 "The World Bank previously gave hundreds of millions of dollars to Afghanistan to cover workers and other health care needs but cut off its support after the government in Kabul was no longer officially recognized by most countries.